nimwunnan/conceptuallabor.com/_blog/2023-03-30-xray-fm-interview.md

 ---

-I had the enormous pleasure of [being intereviewed by Kai](https://xray.fm/broadcasts/50841) for his show, /, which airs on [XRAY FM](https://xray.fm/) in Portland, OR.
+I had the enormous pleasure of [being intereviewed by Kai](https://xray.fm/broadcasts/50841) for his show, Everyone Is Interesting, which airs on [XRAY FM](https://xray.fm/) in Portland, OR.
 Kai is a great host, and asked some really good questions.
 Definitely worth a regular listen.